arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>12.
 Explainability (XAI)</h2></summary>

+**Why here:** You can only explain a model once it's complex enough to need explaining — Grad-CAM specifically requires a trained CNN to visualize.

+**Unlocks:** The ability to interpret and trust complex model decisions.

 | S.No | Algorithm | Description | YouTube |
 |---|---|---|---|
 | 1 | SHAP | Explain individual predictions by attributing contribution to each feature | [Watch](https://www.youtube.com/results?search_query=SHAP%20explained) |